-Figure 1 above shows the excess of income (excluding interest) over cost (referred to as a positive cash flow) in the period from 1976 through 2009, and the anticipated excess of cost over income through 2025.
+Figure 1 above shows the excess of income (excluding interest) over cost (referred to as a positive cash flow) in the period from 1976 through 2009, and the anticipated excess of cost over income through 2026.
+Program costs exceeded income (excluding interest) beginning in 2010.
 The excess of income over cost prior to 2009 has led to the current \$2.8 trillion in trust fund asset reserves.